-B2B cold calling is one of the most frustrating but essential pillars of many a sales org's operations.
-It has a brutally low conversion rate, often involves some personal attacks, and can take the wind out of even the most resilient rep's sails.
+B2B cold calling is one of the most frustrating but essential pillars of many a sales org‘s operations.
+It has a brutally low conversion rate, often puts you on the receiving end of some verbal abuse, and can take the wind out of even the most enthusiastic and resilient rep’s sails.

-Still, despite all of its flaws, it's one of the most ultimately effective ways to connect with new prospects — so anyone who's tasked with doing it should have a solid grip on how to nail it.
-To help you get there, we've compiled ten key tips to make the most of your B2B cold calling efforts.
+Still, despite all of its flaws — or possibly because of them? — cold calling is ultimately one of the most effective ways to connect with new prospects.
+If you want to learn to sell, you should definitely have a solid grip on how to cold call.
+To help you get there, I’ve compiled 20 tips to ensure you get the most out of your B2B cold calling efforts.

 B2B cold calling is exactly what it sounds like — cold calling conducted by sales reps from a business in the interest of convincing other businesses to buy from them.
 It's a popular outreach method among sales orgs, but the practice often has a less-than-ideal reputation among salespeople.

 According to research from LinkedIn, 63% of sellers say cold calling is the worst part of their job — and their gripes with it are generally reasonable.
-Cold calling has a conversion rate of about 2%, and it typically takes a rep 18 or more dials to reach a tech prospect with cold calling.
+The same data finds cold calling has a conversion rate of about 2%, and it typically takes a rep 18 or more dials to even reach a tech prospect with cold calling.
+Yikes.

-But as I mentioned, even with those figures in mind, several sales org's still leverage the method — and if your org fits that bill, you'll want to understand as much as you can about how to cold call effectively.
-Let's take a look at some B2B cold calling best practices.
+But as I mentioned, even with those figures in mind, quite a few sales organizations still leverage the method — and if yours does, too, you‘ll want to understand as much as you can about how to cold call effectively.
+Let’s take a look at some B2B cold calling best practices.

 - Identify two or three verticals.